Starting a preschool can be scary for a kid… let alone a parent!

 Set up regular check-ins over the next few weeks to talk about any additional support your child may need.

-Avoid sneaking away from your child at drop-off.
+Avoid sneaking away from your child at drop-off when starting a preschool.

 Talk about what will happen ahead of time.